 Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+I apologize for the strange sentences and the funny mistakes that could be generated during the process.
+If you read French, the original and correct version can be found here

 // We're putting this on display : none after we have its width.

 Here I am back in Brittany, after these three Thai weeks.
 Sunday evening, I finally pushed the door of my house, and I collapsed direct.
 Fourteen hours of dodo in a row, to recover from this long long journey from Phuket…

 It may come as a surprise: for my last night in Phuket, I chose to land at Patong Beach.

 Patong is ugly, with its plastic deckchairs and noisy jet skis, its Mac Do and Burger King, its souvenir shops and its girls' bars.
 And then the place is stuffed with a kind of tourist who hardly inspires sympathy.

 In short, not at all the style of beach or atmosphere that I like in Thailand…